pyqt/examples/README.md

 ## Official PyQt demos

 The [PyQt source archive](https://www.riverbankcomputing.com/software/pyqt/download5) also contains a large number of sample files.
 You can find them reproduced here in the [`src/pyqt-official`](src/pyqt-official) directory.
-The easiest way to browse them is to follow the [instructions about running examples](#running-the-examples) below, then execute the following commands:
+The easiest way to start them is to follow the [instructions about running examples](#running-the-examples) below, then execute the following commands:

     cd src/pyqt-official/qtdemo
     python qtdemo.py